Globasa-Team/xwexi-pages-grav/03.gramati/10.lexikostrui/default.eng.md

 ## Other Compounds with Content Words

 The nouns and adjectives listed above as _quasi-affixes_ are the most frequently used content words appearing in compound words.
 However, the list is not exhaustive, since _any_ content word may be used freely to derive compound words.
-A hyphen may be optionally added to separate any two morphemes, particularly nouns, within any compound word.
-However, hyphens are typically seen only in less commonly used compounds, such as those in the words below.

-**rukebao** or **ruke-bao** - backpack
+**rukebao** - backpack
-**kosmonaviyen** or **kosmo-naviyen** - astronaut
+**kosmonaviyen** - astronaut
-**mobilxuliyen** or **mobil-xuliyen** - mechanic
-**hewanparke** or **hewan-parke** - zoo
+**hewanparke** - zoo

+## Hyphenation in Compounds

+Hyphenation may be applied as described in the lastest post on the [recommendation for the use of hyphens in compounds](https://www.reddit.com/r/Globasa/comments/1puystl/hyphenation_updated_rule_2/).

 ## Proper Noun Compounds